 - Chattanooga Whiskey Company at Tennessee Stillhouse in downtown ‘Nooga.
 Stop by Stir for dinner then head next door for a gorgeous tour and tasting.

 Speaking of whiskey!
 My husband opened the doors to ASW Distillery this week.
 I couldn’t be more excited and proud of all of his hard work (and play) as he joins the ASW family in creating the first (legally) distilled whiskey inside Atlanta City Limits since Prohibition.
-Cheers, CPR!
 Join him for a tour soon?